Deoghar: Population

 According to the 2011 Census of India, Deoghar had a total population of 203,123, of which 107,997 (53%) were males and 95,126 (47%) were females.
 Population in the age range 0–6 years was 26,893 (13%).
 The total number of literate persons in Deoghar was 150,988 out of which 85,439 are males while 65,549 are females.
 Average literacy rate of Deoghar city is 85.68 percent of which male and female literacy was 91.24 and 79.37 percent respectively.

 Religion

 Hinduism is the prominent religion in Deoghar followed by 94.30% of the population.
 Christianity is second most followed religion in the district by 2.65% of the people.
 Minorities are Muslims 2.23%, Jainism by 0.07%, Sikhism by 0.03% and Buddhism by 0.03%.
 Around 0.04% stated other religion and approximately 0.04% stated 'no particular religion.

+Administration and local governance

+Deoghar is the administrative headquarters of Deoghar district and Deoghar subdivision.
+The district administration is headed by the Deputy Commissioner (DC), an officer of Indian Administrative Service, who is the chief district officer.
+The Deoghar subdivision is headed by the Sub-Divisional Officer (SDO), who is responsible for the administration of the subdivision under the district administration.

+While, Deoghar Police acts as the primary law-enforcement agency responsible for maintaining law and order in the city.
+It comprises multiple police stations, each headed by an Officer-in-Charge (O.C).
+The police stations are then supervised by the Deputy Superintendent of Police (DSP), who functions under the Superintendent of Police (SP), an officer of the Indian Police Service (IPS), of Deoghar district.
+The SP has overall responsibility for policing and the maintenance of law and order throughout the district, including Deoghar city.

+In terms of local governance, Deoghar Municipal Corporation is the urban local body responsible for administering the city of Deoghar.
+It provides municipal services and manages civic infrastructure within its jurisdiction, including water supply, sanitation, solid waste management, roads, drainage and street lighting.